-NJ Transit trains no safer now than a half century ago
+In this way, NJ Transit trains no safer now than 50 years ago

 It doesn't help that Murphy was less than truthful when he blamed federal regulators for delays in restoring full train service, including the Atlantic City line.

-"We need FRA approval of a reboot" to get the trains running on the AC Line again, Murphy said two weeks ago, at the time blaming the partial government shutdown for why that hadn't happened.
+"We need FRA approval of a reboot" to get the trains running on the AC Line again, Murphy said two weeks ago, at the time blaming the partial government shutdown for why that hadn't happened, according to an NJ.com report.
 A spokesman for the Federal Railroad Administration took issue with that.

-"New Jersey Transit does not need approval from the FRA ...
-NJ Transit may, at any time, resume commuter rail service on those lines," spokesman Warren Flateau clarified, noting any NJT service reductions or suspensions were voluntary, and not mandated by the FRA.
+"New Jersey Transit does not need approval from the FRA. ...
+NJ Transit may, at any time, resume commuter rail service on those lines," spokesman Warren Flateau told NJ.com, noting any NJT service reductions or suspensions were voluntary, and not mandated by the FRA.
 AC service is not expected to resume before spring.

 Murphy is asking for patience, but that patience was exhausted long ago.
 State and local lawmakers are also wondering aloud about delays.
 Some lawmakers are now suggesting legislative hearings to investigate the failings of NJ Transit.